Viper7033/delta-demo/README.md

 # delta-demo
-This is a Demo for github.
+This is a Demo for git & github.